What is Kratom? What is it Used For?

 Kratom & Dopamine

-Kratom also has a strong influence on the brain’s dopamine system.
+Kratom also has a strong influence on dopamine [9].

 The dopamine system is part of our reward pathway.
 Dopamine itself is responsible for things like managing our mood, as well as sensations of reward and pleasure.
 Dopamine is also involved with libido, energy, and many other important things.